vickmuir/Backup/bmr-plugin.md

 Bare Metal Restore is a disaster recovery solution.
 You can use BMR to restore your server from a bare metal state after a disaster, such as an operating system or hardware failure, occurred.
 With BMR, you can quickly restore the system image from a safe, secure location that is managed by {{site.data.keyword.cloud}}.

-BMR is a Microsoft Windows only product on physical servers.
+BMR is a Windows-only product on physical servers.
 It is not available for virtual servers.
 Bare Metal Restores for Linux distributions aren't supported.
-BMR is only supported by Backup Agent 8.30 or earlier versions.
-(30 June 2018).
 {:important}

 ## Capabilities provided